Elroch/GCD-course-project/README.md

 Numerical labels are used for subjects, the text labels from activity_labels.txt for labelling the six activities, and the labels from features.txt for labelling features.
-The latter may need renaming for some types of further processing.
+Note: the latter may need renaming for some types of further processing.